mjolewis/Multi-Threaded-Algorithmic-Trading-System/README.md

 I am a software engineer with a deep passion for algorithmic trading and have extensive experience in building end-to-end high-frequency trading systems.
 Throughout my experience, I have developed a thorough understanding of the technical challenges and complex market dynamics faced by today's most advanced organizations.
-As a result, I am able to add immediate impact and help firms grow revenues while streaming costs.
+As a result, I am able to add immediate impact and help firms grow revenues while streamlining costs.

-My journey in electronic trading began at a algorithmic trading firm, where I developed and optimized high-frequency trading and order management systems for cash equities and equity swaps.
-This experience gave me a firsthand look at the exciting world of today's markets and lead to the creation of Beacon Tech.
+My journey in electronic trading began at an algorithmic trading firm, where I developed and optimized high-frequency trading and order management systems for cash equities and equity swaps.
+This experience gave me a firsthand look at the exciting world of today's markets and led to the creation of Beacon Tech.

 In addition to my work in electronic trading, I am a life-long learner who always stays at the cutting edge of new language features and technologies.
 This discipline allows me to distill modern approaches to complex problems that